THISHA-SAMPATH/forgettrace/README.md

 # ForgetTrace — An Agent for Provable Data Erasure

-Built for [Build with DataHub: The Agent Hackathon](https://datahub.devpost.com/) — *Agents That Do Real Work* track.
+## Motivation

-## The problem
+"Right to be forgotten" requests (GDPR Article 17, and equivalents like India's DPDP Act) sound simple until you actually have to fulfill one.
+Deleting a customer's row in the source database is the easy 10%.
+The hard 90% is everything derived from that row — a Spark job that copied it into an enriched table, a dashboard built on top of that, an ML feature store that trained on it six months ago.
+Miss any of those, and the deletion isn't actually complete.
+Worse, there's usually no record proving what _was_ checked, which is its own compliance risk when a regulator asks for evidence.

-When a "right to be forgotten" (GDPR/DPDP) request comes in, finding the customer's row in the source database is the easy part.
-The hard part — the part that turns into a compliance incident — is everything derived from that row: the Spark job that copied it into an enriched table, the dashboard built on top of that, the ML feature store that trained on it six months ago.
-If any of those get missed, the deletion isn't actually complete, and there's no record proving what *was* checked.
+This is a narrow, opinionated take on solving that: an agent that doesn't just find where sensitive data lives, but proves it — with a signed, auditable trail a legal or privacy team could actually use.

 ## What ForgetTrace does